Kepler-37: Discovery

-The Kepler planets were discovered in September 2012 with the aid of transit events detected by the Kepler space telescope, and announced to the public in February 2013.
-Computer simulation was used to rule out other astronomical phenomenon mimicking planetary transit with probabilities of error <0.05% (3σ) for each potential planet.
+The Kepler-37 planets were discovered in September 2012 with the aid of transit events detected by the Kepler space telescope, and announced to the public in February 2013.
+Computer simulation was used to rule out other astronomical phenomena mimicking planetary transits with probabilities of error <0.05% (3σ) for each potential planet.
 Additionally, simulation demonstrated that the proposed planetary configuration was stable.
 The exoplanets were considerably smaller than any previously detected, leading Science World Reports to state that "a major technological improvement for the telescope" had been achieved.

 Thomas Barclay, an astrophysicist on the Kepler space telescope team, said the discovery was "really good news" in the search for hospitable planets, a prime objective of the project, because it demonstrated the telescope was capable of detecting Earth-sized planets.
 However, he does not anticipate finding many planets as small as Kepler-37b due to the very small amount of light such planets obscure.
 According to NASA scientist Jack Lissauer, the discovery of Kepler-37b "suggests such little planets are common, and more planetary wonders await as we continue to gather and analyze additional data."
 Astronomer John Johnson of Caltech university said the discovery would have been "unimaginable" a few years ago and that the telescope had revolutionized astronomers' picture of the universe.

-The asteroseismology work was, in part, paid for by White Dwarf Research Corporation, a crowd funded non-profit organization.
+The asteroseismology work was, in part, paid for by the Nonprofit Adopt a Star program operated by White Dwarf Research Corporation, a crowd funded non-profit organization.

-In 2014, a fourth planet with orbital period of 51 days was confirmed through transit timing variations.
-Previously this signal was thought to be a false positive, and was claimed again to be a false positive in 2021.
+In 2014, a fourth planet with an orbital period of 51 days (Kepler-37e) was reported based on transit-timing variations.
+Previously this signal was thought to be a false positive due to its low signal-to-noise ratio, and indeed later studies failed to detect either the transit or TTV signal.
+A study in 2021 again found that the TTV data disfavors the presence of planet e, and argued that it should be stripped of its "confirmed planet" status.

+A 2023 study modeled the system both with and without a planet candidate at 51 days.
+Based on the assumption that a planet with a circular orbit of about 51 days is present, marginal radial velocity evidence was found for a sub-Neptune mass planet.
+Evidence of a longer-period planet candidate was also found.
+No additional planet has been confirmed, and the system remains with three confirmed planets.